Our Program and Approach

 Our playground is our outdoor learning environment that includes natural elements such as sand, grass, water, mud, leaves and twigs and kitchen gardens.
 Wherever possible we avoid using lots of fixed, plastic equipment in our playground, instead we provide open ended items that can challenge and stimulate creativity, where children and educators can create things together.
 Additional outdoor activities can help with the development of children’s gross motor skills, enhancing their overall health and wellbeing as they discover their strengths and abilities and feel inspired to create, imagine and play.

 The KU Phillip Park team were awarded the 'Making the KU Difference to Quality' Award in 2019, recognising the team's commitment to providing a high quality program to support the best outcomes for the children in their care.
-Bonnie was also awarded the 'Making the KU Difference by Representing KU' Award in the same year, recognising her work in representing KU in the wider early education sector.

 The Annual Making the KU Difference Awards were introduced a number of years ago, as a way of acknowledging KU staff who have made a significant contribution to KU.
 These annual awards are open to all KU staff, at any level (either individual staff or a team), who have worked above and beyond their normal duties.